-Any mappable software feature with an ON / OFF state (rather than momentary or toggle) has a lighting option.
+Any mappable software feature with an ON / OFF state (rather than momentary or toggle) has a lighting channel: 1, note: 36 click to re-assign option.
 The light on the MIDI controller will stay ON when the function is ON rather just lighting up when it is touched on the MIDI controller.
 You can disable it by pressing "L" whilst mapping.
 There is an "Enable MIDI Output Lighting" checkbox for global default in the MIDI Presets panel of the Setup screen.